CSU-KangHu/HiTE/README.md

 # Alternatively, you can download the zip file directly from the repository.
 ```

-Starting from HiTE version 3.3.1, all temporary computation files are stored in the `/tmp` directory.
-Please ensure that there is sufficient storage space available in `/tmp`.
+**Important Notice:** Starting from HiTE version 3.3.1, all temporary computation files will be stored in the `/tmp` directory.
+Before execution, the program will automatically check if there is at least 100GB of available disk space in `/tmp`.
+If the space is insufficient, it will delete files and directories under the current user's permissions that have not been modified for more than one day to free up space.
+In most cases, deleting files in the `/tmp` directory is safe.
+However, if you have important files or are running other critical programs in `/tmp`, please be aware of the potential risks.

 For common issues related to installation and usage, please visit: [https://github.com/CSU-KangHu/HiTE/wiki/Issues-with-installation-and-usage](https://github.com/CSU-KangHu/HiTE/wiki/Issues-with-installation-and-usage)